-This report is an assessment of the application submitted to Council for alterations to existing dwellings and Torrens title subdivision into two lots at 279 Annandale Street, Annandale.
+This report is an assessment of the application submitted to Council for Torrens title subdivision into two lots at 279 Annandale Street, Annandale.

 The application was notified to surrounding properties and no submissions were received in response to the initial notification.